Reecon/SLSingularity/README.md

-Allows people to whisper the bot for text to speach.
+Allows people to whisper the bot for text to speech.

 Uses the Microsoft speech engine built in with Windows 10 as the default and you can select any installed voice.